 Back to Exhibitions

-Watch the history of New York City unfold in this 28-minute film, with showtimes every 40 minutes from 10:20 am-5:00 pm.
+Watch the history of New York City unfold in this 28-minute film, with showtimes every 40 minutes starting at 10:20 am.

 Created by Jake Barton of Local Projects and James Sanders, an architect and writer who co-authored the PBS series New York: A Documentary History, and narrated by actor Stanley Tucci, Timescapes is a feat of multimedia historical storytelling, bringing viewers along on a 28-minute journey through 400 years of history.